Refrain from unjustified cartographic assertion, India tells Nepal

 Indian virus looks more lethal than Chinese, Italian: Nepal PM

-Indian officials say that they are upset that Nepal did not wait for the foreign secretary level talks.
+Indian officials say that they are upset that Nepal did not wait for the foreign secretary-level talks.
 The government had assured Kathmandu that the talks would take place once the threat from COVID-19 subsides.
-Nepal on the other hand claimed that a dialogue was sought in November last year itself.
+Nepal, on the other hand, claimed that a dialogue was sought in November last year itself.

 It may be recalled that India had donated the antimalarial drug HCQ and 30,000 test kits to Nepal.